tariancyber/onboarding/README.md

 ## Prerequisites
  - Microsoft Sentinel already exists in the environment
- - You have XYZ permissions
+ - You have owner permissions in the subscription
  - You must be signed into the proposed delegated tenant

 Clicking the below button will open up an Azure Portal where the deployment ARM template can be used to set up delegation, requiring only the resourceGroup name that Sentinel is held in (you must be signed into the proposed delegated tenant).